Natalia is a Certified Balayage Artist through the L’Oreal Professional SOHO Academy NYC

 As a certified balayage artist, I have established myself as the premier balayage stylist in the Denver area.
 However, my journey to get here was not necessarily an easy one.
 After all, balayage requires a stylist to literally hand paint a client’s hair.
 The term derives from the French word that means “to sweep.”
 It must be applied by a stylist with a steady hand and a good eye for color.

 When it came to receive my balayage training, I was delighted to be able to study at L’Oreal Professional SoHo Academy in New York City.
 While there, I studied under the tutelage of world-famous celebrity hair colorist Nancy Braun.
 Braun made a name for herself by virtually perfecting the art of creating highlights.
 In fact, she is considered to have mastered the technique for nearly all hair colors and types.
 If you’ve ever seen amazing highlights in a film or show, it’s likely that Nancy was behind it.

-When I graduated from the course, I was eager to return back to Denver.
+When I graduated from the course, I was eager to return back to become one of the first Certified Balayage Specialists in Denver.
 Finally, I could put the professional techniques I’d learned to work.

 Balayage vs. Highlights